Overview of potential upgrade issues (Visual C++)

 Note: In the past, we have recommended that upgrades that span several versions of Visual Studio should be performed incrementally one version at a time.
 We no longer recommend this approach.
 We have found that it is almost always simpler to upgrade to the most current version of Visual Studio no matter how old the code base.

-Questions or comments about the upgrade process can be sent to vcupgrade at microsoft.
+Questions or comments about the upgrade process can be sent to email@example.com.

 Library and toolset dependencies

-When upgrading an application to a new version of the Visual C++ compiler, it is strongly advisable and in many cases necessary to also upgrade all libs and DLLs that the application links to.
-This requires either that you have access to the source code, or that the library vendor can provide new binary files compiled with the same major version of the Visual C++ compiler.
+When upgrading an application to a new version of Visual Studio, it is strongly advisable and in many cases necessary to also upgrade all libraries and DLLs that the application links to.
+This requires either that you have access to the source code, or that the library vendor can provide new binary files compiled with the same major version of the compiler.
 If one of these conditions is true, then you can skip this section, which deals with the details of binary compatibility.
 If neither of these are the case, then you might not be able to use the libraries in your upgraded application.
 The information in this section will help you understand whether you can proceed with the upgrade.

-The obj and lib file formats are well-defined and rarely change.
+The .obj and .lib file formats are well-defined and rarely change.
 Sometimes additions are made to these file formats, but these additions generally do not affect the ability of newer toolsets to consume object files and libraries produced by older toolsets.
-The one big exception here is if you compile using /GL (Link-Time Code Generation / Whole Program Optimization).
+The one big exception here is if you compile using /GL (Whole Program Optimization).
 If you compile using /GL, the resulting object file can only be linked using the same toolset that was used to produce it.
 So, if you produce an object file with /GL and using the Visual Studio 2017 (v141) compiler, you must link it using the Visual Studio 2017 (v141) linker.
-This is because the internal data structures within the /GL objects are not stable across major versions of the toolset and newer toolsets do not understand the older data formats.
+This is because the internal data structures within the object files are not stable across major versions of the toolset and newer toolsets do not understand the older data formats.

-If you compile a source file using a particular version of the Visual C++ libraries headers (by #including the headers), the resulting object file must be linked with the same version of the Visual C++ libraries.
-So, for example, if your source file is compiled with the Visual Studio 2017 <immintrin.h>, you must link with the Visual Studio 2017 vcruntime library.
-Similarly, if your source file is compiled with the Visual Studio 2017 <iostream>, you must link with the Visual Studio 2017 Standard C++ library, msvcprt.
+If you compile a source file using a particular version of the Visual Studio C++ libraries header files (by #including the headers), the resulting object file must be linked with the same version of the libraries.
+So, for example, if your source file is compiled with the Visual Studio 2015 Update 3 <immintrin.h>, you must link with the Visual Studio 2015 Update 3 vcruntime library.
+Similarly, if your source file is compiled with the Visual Studio 2017 version 15.5 <iostream>, you must link with the Visual Studio 2017 version 15.5 Standard C++ library, msvcprt.
 Mixing-and-matching is not supported.

 For the C++ Standard Library, mixing-and-matching has been explicitly disallowed via use of